objcio/articles/2014-03-07-ip-tcp-http.markdown

 Today, most packages are still IPv4 (Internet Protocol version 4), where each IPv4 address is 32 bits long.
 They're most often written in [dotted-decimal](https://en.wikipedia.org/wiki/Dotted_decimal) notation, like so: 198.51.100.42

 The newer IPv6 standard is slowly gaining traction.
-It has an address space: its addresses are 128 bits long.
+It has a larger address space: its addresses are 128 bits long.
 This allows for easier routing as the packets travel through the network.
 And since there are more available addresses, tricks such as [network address translation](https://en.wikipedia.org/wiki/Network_address_translation) are no longer necessary.
 IPv6 addresses are represented in the hexadecimal system and divided into eight groups separated by colons, e.g. `2001:0db8:85a3:0042:1000:8a2e:0370:7334`.

 ### The IP Header